 Alfred figured out that he was in love with his best friend two Christmases ago, when he'd caught quite the cold and had to cancel his annual Christmas party.
-Kiku had visited anyway, and had come bearing wonton soup; he'd stayed up all night to make sure the other was okay, and even made him homemade Japanese sweets just because Alfred was craving them.
+Kiku had visited anyway and had come bearing wonton soup.
+He'd stayed up all night to make sure the other was okay, even making him homemade Japanese sweets just because Alfred was craving them.
 They'd stayed together four days until he was better again, and the way Kiku smiled when Alfred thanked him made all the pieces click into place.

 Those were the best four days of his life - despite the fact he had been sick - and every day since then, he'd been mapping out a heroic, romantic, and dramatic way to profess his love, with optimism that made his heart accelerate with anticipation.

 When Christmas of nineteen-twenty rolled around, Alfred was positive that would be the day.
-It was all planned out; he knew it had to work, because the hero always won in the end, after all.
+It was all planned out.
+He knew it would have to work, because the hero always won in the end, after all.